-Consistent with the guidance provided in D.21-02-28 - and consistent with the resources that have been contracted for by IOUs in response to that decision - IOUs should give preference to storage contracts and upgrades in the efficiency of existing generation resources, and for contract terms that are shorter in duration.
+Consistent with the guidance provided in D.21-02-28 - and consistent with the resources that have been contracted for by IOUs in response to that decision - procured resources must be available to serve load at peak and net peak, and the IOUs should give preference to storage contracts (from new solicitations, bilateral negotiations, or offering counterparties an opportunity to refresh prior IRP procurement bids), upgrades resulting in increased efficiency of existing generation resources, and contract terms that are shorter in duration.

 All procurement contracts should be submitted to Energy Division via a Tier 1 AL on a continuing basis, except for contracts for incremental gas generation of five years or more and incremental imports.
-Contracts of five years or more for incremental generation at existing gas power plants should be submitted to Energy Division via a Tier 3 AL. Contracts for fossil-fuel development at new sites will not be considered.
-However, contracts for redevelopment or repowering at existing electric generation sites would be considered and should be submitted via Application, regardless of contract length.
-Tier 1 ALs are not required, but may be submitted, for incremental imports, provided the IOUs remain within the "hard cap" procurement limits for supply-side generation and storage resources discussed above.
+Contracts of five years or more for incremental generation at existing gas power plants should be submitted to Energy Division via a Tier 3 AL. Contracts for fossil-fuel development at new sites or for redevelopment or full repowering at existing or mothballed electric generation sites will not be considered.
+Tier 1 ALs are not required, but may be submitted, for incremental imports, provided the IOUs remain within the "hard cap" procurement limits for supply--side generation and storage resources discussed above.